Irish Breakfast Tea

 Irish Breakfast Tea Infused Quinoa Salad

-A refreshing quinoa salad infused with the robust flavors of Irish Breakfast Tea, packed with nutrients and perfect for a light meal.
+A refreshing salad featuring quinoa infused with the robust flavors of Irish Breakfast Tea, combined with vibrant vegetables and a zesty dressing.

 - 1 cup quinoa